Santo Stefano Quisquina

 5 hours

 Nearby Santo Stefano Quisquina town there is a spot of extraordinary beauty: the Theatre of Andromeda.
 For thirty years the local shepherd–sculptor–filosopher Lorenzo Reina has been building a unique open air theatre of breathtaking beauty.
 Lorenzo has turned his “Art Farm” into a “Themenos”, a space dedicated to art and beauty where form and content are brought together and every stone has a meaning and a significance.
 The Theatre is a universal stage where kairòs (time), téchne (competence) and physìs (nature) meet in perfect harmony.
-The theatre is located on the top of a steep cliff overlooking an endless valley; it has 108 stone cubical seats which at first sight appear to be blocks scattered chaotically over the area but on closer inspection they prove to be carefully laid out to represent the constellation of Andromeda.
+The theatre is located on the top of a steep cliff overlooking an endless valley; it has 108 stone cubical seats which at first seats which at first sight appear to be blocks scattered chaotically over the area but on closer inspection they prove to be carefully laid out to represent the constellation of Andromeda.
+If you’re lucky, you might even manage to attend a summer night event here.
+If not, treat yourself to the delicious local cheeses (Formaggi dei Monti Sicani) and enjoy a simple but tasty meal in the area.

 Tourist Information